-As the nature and depth of our friendships comes under scrutiny in an era of Social Networking, Dr Thomas Dixon presents a major new history of the changing meaning of friendship over the centuries.
+As the nature and depth of our friendships comes under scrutiny in an era of Social Networking, a timely history of friendship over the centuries.

 The importance of the idea of friendship emerges through the colourful vocabulary of friendship in the period - from cronies, trumps and bloaters to culliles, marrows and rib-stones, and the more familiar, chums and pals.

 With contributions from Dr Helen Rogers and Professor Hugh Cunningham.

 Producer: Beaty Rubens

 First broadcast on BBC Radio 4 in March 2014.

 Simon Cordery, British Friendly Societies, 1750-1914 (Palgrave Macmillan, 2003)